vacuumlabs/cardano-hw-cli/docs/installation.md

 ```

 ## Option 2: uncompress `.tar.gz` archive:
-if `.deb` package is not working for some reason you can uncompress the `.tar.gz` archive and create soft link to `cardano-hw-cli` manually:
+if `.deb` package is not working for some reason, you can uncompress the `.tar.gz` archive and create a soft link to `cardano-hw-cli` manually:

 Uncompress:
 ```